How are asylum applications by people from safe countries dealt with?

 List of safe countries

 The Minister for Immigration has adapted the Dutch list of safe countries of origin.
 The Western Balkan countries were put on the list in November 2015.
-These are Albania, Bosnia and Herzegovina, Kosovo, Montenegro, Serbia and the former Yugoslav Republic of Macedonia.
+These are Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia and Serbia.
 Asylum applications made by people from the countries on the list can be dealt with faster and are normally denied.

 Fast-tracking applications from safe countries of origin